Rigid Surface Operator and Symbol Invariant of Partitions: Mismatch of the between dual theories

 \subsection{Generating $B_n$ rigid semisimple surface operators from the $C_n$ theory}

+In this subsection, we propose algorithms to generate $B_n$ rigid semisimple surface operators from that of the $C_n$ theory.
+The two factors of $C_n$ rigid semisimple surface operators are partitions in the $C_n$ theory.
+The first two rows of a rigid $C_n$ partition form a pairwise rows according to Proposition \ref{Pc}.
+And thus the parities of the length of the first two rows of the factors of the $C_n$ rigid semisimple surface operator have the same parity or different.

-We propose algorithms to generate $B_n$ rigid semisimple surface operators from the $C_n$ theory as follows.
-First consider the first two rows of both factors of the rigid partitions have the same parities. \begin{itemize} \item The first two rows of both factors of a rigid surface operator are even.
-Take the longest row of two factors from one factor to another one, and then append a gray box as the last part of the partition as shown in Fig.(\ref{EE}).
+Firstly, consider the case that the first two rows of both factors of the $C_n$ rigid semisimple surface operator have the same parities.
+And there are two cases according to the parity of the length of the first row. \begin{itemize} \item The first two rows of both factors of a rigid surface operator are even.
+The algorithm $EE$ is defined in Fig.(\ref{EE}).
+Without lose of generality, we assume the first row of the partition $C2$ is the longest row of the partitions $C1$ and $C2$.
+Take the longest row from one factor to another one and append a gray box at the end of it.
+The partition $C1$ become the partition $B1$ and the partition $C2$ become the partition $D2$.

 \item The first two rows of both factors of a rigid surface operator are odd.
-Take the longest row from one factor to another one, and then append an gay box as the last part of the partition as shown in Fig.(\ref{OO}).
+The algorithm $OO$ is defined in Fig.(\ref{OO}).
+Without lose of generality, we assume the first row of the partition $C2$ is the longest row of the partitions $C1$ and $C2$.
+Take the longest row from one factor to another one and append a gray box at the end of it.
+The partition $C1$ become the partition $D2$ and the partition $C2$ become the partition $B1$.

 \end{itemize}

 According to Tables \ref{tsynu} and \ref{tsyno}, we have the following proposition. \begin{proposition} The algorithms $EE$ and $OO$ preserve symbol. \end{proposition}